07 Nov An Entrepreneur’s Journey Home: From Nigeria, to Oklahoma and Back Again

-My Journey Back Home to Nigeria, After 22 Years of Finding Success in America
+Back Home to Nigeria, 22 Years After of Finding Success in America

 Ever since I was 4 years old, I have always seen the world differently.
 Maybe we all do.
 But other questions came to my mind like, “How did I get here,” and “Why?”
 Those are the questions I asked myself each day until I realized that who you are, is whoever you choose to be.